 A year ago, Koen van der List graduated with a Bachelor in International Financial Management – the study programme is now called Finance & Control (international).
 He decided to continue building his online store, which he created during his studies.
 It's going well – very well, in fact.
 His company grew, even during the coronavirus crisis.

-Koen says, ‘During the third year of my study programme, I created three different online stores as part of research on search terms.
+"During the third year of my study programme, I created 3 different online stores as part of research on search terms.
 When I found that a term was being searched for very frequently, but there was hardly anything to cater to the search, I investigated whether I could start an online store for that product.
-Based on my findings, I created online stores for cuckoo clocks, anatomical models and massage products.
+Based on my findings, I created online stores for cuckoo clocks, anatomical models and massage products."

 No employer required